pelsql/YourSqlDba/docs/Who-YourSqlDba-is-for.md

 ---
 layout: default
 title: Who YourSqlDba Is For
+parent: YourSqlDba documentation
-nav_order: 2
+nav_order: 1
 has_children: false
 ---

 # Who YourSqlDba Is For

-YourSqlDba is built for people who must manage SQL Server databases and cannot do it manually every day.
-It is a functional introduction to the project for accidental DBAs, application owners, and professional DBAs who want reliable maintenance automation.
+YourSqlDba is intended first for DBAs, whether accidental or professional.
+The former often have only a basic understanding of the role, unlike the latter, but the solution can serve both through an immediately usable initial configuration and advanced customization options.

+Another target audience consists of people responsible for specialized application solutions that rely on a SQL Server instance dedicated to a single database.
+Without being DBAs, they know that the data must be backed up and protected, and they need reliable maintenance that requires little daily administration.

 ## The challenge